Enter your ZIP to find local pros.

 DIY vs. Hiring a Pro

 Mudjacking is not a DIY project.
-It requires specialized equipment and experience to avoid uneven lifting or cracking.
+It requires specialized equipment and experience to ensure even lifting and avoid cracking the slab.

 Homeowners can: